 With ambitious plans for its nuclear energy program before, and continuing after, the Fukushima nuclear power plant accident in March of 2011, China has become the central focus of the international nuclear industry.
 Although China's nuclear industry is relatively young in comparison with other major nuclear power states, nowhere else in the world today are there so many nuclear power plants being built and so many more under consideration.
-Currently, China has a relatively small fleet of 15 nuclear reactor units in operation with a total capacity of 12.5 GWe.
-China, however, absolutely leads the world in new reactor construction, with 27 units under construction representing a capacity of 29.49 GWe and about 42 percent of the new total new reactor construction going on worldwide.
-In addition, Chinahad another 5 units approved and awaiting construction, and another 16 units planned, representing a capacity of 21.88 GWe.
-All together, the units in operation and under construction represent a total nuclear capacity of 41.41 GWe, which ensures that China will meet its stated target of 40 GWe of nuclear capacity by 2020.[3]
-The pace of construction in recent years has been much faster than was expected by the government.
-Although China has not officially revised its medium- and long-term nuclear development goals, the Chinese government seems to accept the rapid development of China's nuclear industry, and included an additional 40 GWe of capacity planned during the 12th Five-year Plan period (2011-2015) beyond the previously existing 40 GWe goal.[4]
-The National Development and Reform Commission (NDRC) planned to update the 2007 medium and long-term nuclear energy development plan after the National People's Congress Meeting in March of 2011.
+Currently, China has a relatively small fleet of 20 nuclear reactor units in operation with a total capacity of 16 GWe (electric gigawatts).
+China, however, absolutely leads the world in new reactor construction, with 29 units under construction representing a capacity of 30 GWe and about 42 percent of the new total new reactor construction going on worldwide.
+All together, the units in operation and under construction represent a total nuclear capacity of 42 GWe, which ensures that China will meet its 2007 medium and long-term development target of 40 GWe of nuclear capacity by 2020.4 The pace of construction in recent years has been much faster than was expected by the government.
+Although China has not officially revised its medium- and long-term nuclear development goals, the Chinese government seems to accept the rapid development of China's nuclear industry, and included an additional 40 GWe of capacity planned during the 12th Five-year Plan period (2011-2015) beyond the previously existing 40 GWe goal.5 The National Development and Reform Commission (NDRC) planned to update the 2007 medium and long-term nuclear energy development plan after the National People's Congress Meeting in March of 2011.
 This plan, however, was suddenly thrown off schedule by the Fukushima accident.
+In October of 2012, the revised medium and long-term nuclear energy development goal set by NDRC for 2020 was officially released.
+The new goal targets a total nuclear capacity of 58 GWe in operation with another 30 GWe under construction in 2020.